PotatoMania/uconsole-cm3/README.md

 ### PMU/Power control

-When plugged in, the system might not able to fully shutdown itself.
+~~When plugged in, the system might not able to fully shutdown itself.~~ This is no longer a problem.
+This originates from I2C0's issue on RPi3 series.
+Some how the communication will fail if hardware I2C0 is used.

 The charging LED is not configured yet.
-So it's normal that the orange LED is off when power cable plugged in.
+So it's normal that the orange LED stays off when power cable plugged in.

 The power button is the system power button, that means you can shutdown your uConsole just by pressing the power button.